On quivers, spectral networks and black holes: Spectral Network

 We also consider the AdS$_5$ black brane which is relevant for the hydrodynamic regime \cite{Nunez:2003eq}, whose wave equation is the one corresponding to the $SU(2)$ $N_f=4$ theory.
 The spectral networks corresponding to the first 4 quasinormal modes at $\Delta=2$ in the table 1 of \cite{Nunez:2003eq} are shown in \autoref{fig:hydro}.
-They belong to a strong coupling region and the spectral networks also asymptotic to certain topology which is identified with an hypermultiplet.
+Varying the phase $\vartheta$, we see no ring domain.
+This indicates that such a spectral network belongs to a strong coupling region.
+Moreover we can see from \autoref{fig:hydro} that the spectral networks also asymptotic to certain topology which is identified with an hypermultiplet.
 Similar results can be found using other $\Delta$.
+Let us note that this system was also studied in a beautiful subsequent work \cite{Jia:2026ryl}\footnote{This work appeared approximately one year after the first version of the present manuscript.} in the large-$\omega$, large-${\mathfrak q}$ regime with fixed $\zeta={\mathfrak q}/\omega$.
+The results presented there suggest the existence of two phase transitions: one occurring as ${\mathfrak q}$ is turned on from zero, and another when $\zeta$ exceeds unity.
+Both transitions bear some resemblance to wall-crossing phenomena, and it would be interesting to understand this connection more precisely.

-Therefore we observe that, for various cases of quasinormal mode frequencies in black hole problems, the corresponding spectral networks correspond to the strong-coupling regime, where the BPS spectrum is finite.
-These results open an intriguing avenue for exploring the interplay between GMN TBA and black hole perturbation theory, a direction we leave for future investigations.
+More generally, the appearance of string-coupling phases, open an intriguing avenue for exploring the interplay between GMN TBA and black hole perturbation theory, a direction we leave for future investigations.
 Moreover, we expect that by varying the frequency and black hole parameters, it may be possible to transition from the strong coupling regime to the weak coupling regime.
 It would be interesting to understand the implications of crossing the wall of marginal stability from the perspective of black holes.
 However, we leave this investigation for future work.